danamlewis/open-aps-streaming/data-management-app/README.md

 4. After entering the verification code and assigning a password, the user will be able to login and access the rest of the sites content

-**Nb**: *An admin can also add a user directly, by entering their email in the 'Add User' link on the admin page.
-This cuts out the first two steps of the above process.*
+### Password Reset

+Users can reset their password's by clicking on the 'Reset Password' link on the home page.
+This will ask them to enter their email, and a reset link will be sent containing a verification code and a link to the verification page.